Select components for a dedicated server of custom configuration

 RAM may have additional designations:

-The disks are installed in the following order: NVMe ⟶ SSD ⟶ HDD.
-If you need a different installation order, please specify it in the comment at [checkout](order entry).
+Volumes are installed in the following order: NVMe ⟶ SSD ⟶ HDD.
+If you need a different installation order, specify it in the comments when placing your order.

-In the configurator disks are grouped by type.
-Disk names include capacity, disk type and additional designations.
+In the configurator, volumes are grouped by type.
+The volume name indicates the capacity, volume type, and additional designations.

-Read more about disk types in Selectel's blog articles:
+Read more about volume types in Selectel blog articles:

-- SATA SSD, M.2 and NVMe: the difference between form factors and data transfer protocols;
+- SATA SSD, M.2, and NVMe: difference between form factors and data transfer protocols;

-- SSD or HDD: what to choose and what are the differences.
+- SSD or HDD: what to choose and why they differ.

 RAID controllers are devices for organizing and managing disk arrays using RAID technology.
-RAID controllers manage RAID operations at the hardware level, relieving the system processor.
+Controllers manage RAID operations at the hardware level, offloading the system processor.

 Disk controllers are needed when the number of disks exceeds the number of SATA ports on the motherboard and for additional data protection using hardware RAID.
-Read more in the Selectel blog article Hardware RAID: Features of Use.
+Read more in the Selectel blog article Hardware RAID: features and use cases.

 Network cards

-If more network interfaces are required or if you want to reserve the connection with MC-LAG, additional network cards can be ordered.
+If you need more network interfaces or need to reserve a connection using MC-LAG, you can order additional network cards.

 GPU

-GPU (Graphics Processing Unit) is a graphics processor designed for accelerated data processing.
-It is used for tasks:
+A GPU (Graphics Processing Unit) is a graphics processor designed for accelerated data processing.
+It is used for tasks such as:

 - machine learning;